mercurialw0rld/mercurialw0rld/README.md

 ## 🚀 About Me
 - 🔭 Currently studying **Computer Science** and working on projects that combine **web development + AI**
 - 🌱 Exploring the intersection of **Full-Stack Development** and **Machine Learning/LLMs**
-- ⚡ Curious, creative, and always looking for new challenges to grow as a developer
+- ⚡ Curious, creative, and always looking for new challenges to grow as a developer.

 ---